 What's Happening on the Wood River Trail this summer?

 The Wood River Trail will be under construction from mid-June through mid-October of 2014.
-Phase one of the project is currently underway in Woodside and will continue north to East Fork Rd. throughout the summer.
+Phase one of the project is currently underway in Hailey and will continue north to East Fork Rd. throughout the summer.
 Stay tuned for weekly updates posted here or call the BCRD Trails Hotline at 578-9754.

 Motorists should be aware there may be increased bicycle traffic on roadways.

 for an overview map of the project area.